TeaShull/PhytoBSA/README.md

    Following each round of bootstrapping, the prior distribution of allele frequencies (initialized with a conservatively uniformed prior of Beta(2, 2)) undergoes an update.
 The reference allele frequency θ is randomly selected from the posterior distribution, and the product of θ and coverage C is utilized to derive the final simulated allele frequencies.

+4. ***Null model for smoothed values***
+   The Null model values are smoothed in each iteration of bootstrapping, producing a distribution of potenial signals given the data.

+5. ***Null model for unsmoothed values***
+  The Null model for unsmoothed values in each iteration are simply aggregated on a chromosome-by-chromosme basis, and used to produce percentile values for each value in the observed data.
+This allows simple filtering of those values over the critical cutoff.

 Significant polymorphisms are identified based on their position above the critical cutoff percentile in the null model.